Tamper proof screws are designed to be difficult or impossible to remove. In this article, we look at some of the most common types and how they work.

 There is a wide range of tamperproof screws available as machine screws (for pre threaded holes) and self tapping screws which create their own hole.
-They can also be available in round head, countersunk or button head configurations depending on the screw type.
+They can also be supplied in round head, countersunk or button head configurations depending on the screw type.

 With so much choice, if you don’t know exactly what type of fixing you need, talk to the experts at Fastenright and we will be happy to give any help or advice you may need.